-- To accomplish a safe and effective evacuation operation, certain resources are imperative, such as:
+To accomplish a safe and effective evacuation operation, certain resources are imperative, such as:

-- evacuation assistance personnel;

-- vehicles, to include:

-- lift-equipped vehicles for disabled persons;

-- ambulances for the infirm;

-- transport means for moving people lacking their own transport;

-- equipment, to include:

-- protective equipment for evacuation assistance personnel;

-- protective equipment for evacuees who may have to be taken through a heavily contaminated area;

-- communication equipment, such as:

-portable and mobile radios;

-mobile public address systems;

-bull-horns;

-- evacuation tags or markers to indicate the occupants of a building have already been notified and the building has been evacuated;

-- maps (drawn to scale) with evacuation routes and alternatives

-- protective shelters for evacuees;

-- agreements with nearby jurisdictions to receive evacuees.

-Making prior arrangements (at the preparedness level) to ensure the availability of resources prior to the emergency will result in a more efficient evacuation operation.

-1.3 Conducting an evacuation

-An evacuation operation itself must be conducted in a well co-ordinated, thorough and safe manner.
-This involves a number of sequential steps.

-- STEP 1: Assigning tasks to evacuation assistance personnel such as their specific area of coverage. - STEP 2: Alerting the people that they must evacuate and give them with accurate instructions.
-This step could be accomplished by: - door-to-door notification; - public address system e.g. mobile unit, broadcast system; - a combination of the two. - STEP 3: Moving the people and providing them with transport assistance.
+- evacuation n assistance personnel; - Evacuation i assistance personner, □ ambulai o include: oped vehicles for disabled persons; nces for the infirm; rt means for moving people lacking their own transport; □ protecti t, to include: ve equipment for evacuation assistance personnel; ve equipment for evacuees who may have to be taken through a heavily inated area; communication equipment, such as: portable and mobile radios; mobile public address systems; bull-horns; evacuation tags or markers to indicate the occupants of a building have already been notified and the building has been evacuated; maps (drawn to scale) with evacuation routes and alternatives □ protecti ve shelters for evacuees; - agreement s with nearby jurisdictions to receive evacuees. arrangements (at the preparedness level) to ensure the availability of resources nergency will result in a more efficient evacuation operation.
+1.3 Conduc ting an evacuation n operation itself must be conducted in a well co-ordinated, thorough and safe involves a number of sequential steps.
+STEP 1: Assigning tasks to evacuation assistance personnel such as their specific area of coverage.
+STEP 2: Alerting the people that they must evacuate and give them with accurate instructions.
+This step could be accomplished by: STEP 3: Moving the people and providing them with transport assistance.
 Consideration will need to be given to traffic control and the provision of alternate traffic routes.
 Traffic control involves auditing vehicle movement in and out of the evacuation area.

-- STEP 4: Sheltering the evacuees and providing them with a safe and comfortable building.
+STEP 4: Sheltering the evacuees and providing them with a safe and comfortable building.
 When selecting the location of the building, it is imperative that the location is chosen beyond the current and anticipated area of contamination.
 If in the extreme case, the building has to be evacuated, alternate locations would need to be previously identified.
 A number of buildings should have been pre-identified which could function as shelter/rest centres in any emergency.
-Some characteristics, facilities and services which should be available at shelter/rest centres are listed in Appendix 1 to this Annex. - STEP 5: Securing the evacuated area to prevent unauthorized activities (e.g. looting, vandalism).
-Security personnel patrolling the area must be equipped with appropriate protective clothing. - STEP 6: Re-entering the evacuated area which can be considered as an evacuation operation in reverse.
+Some characteristics, facilities and services which should be available at shelter/rest centres are listed in Appendix 1 to this Annex.

+STEP 5: Securing the evacuated area to prevent unauthorized activities (e.g. looting, vandalism).
+Security personnel patrolling the area must be equipped with appropriate protective clothing.

+Re-entering the evacuated area which can be considered as an evacuation operation in reverse.
 In this regard, once re-entry has taken place, it is important to advise people to report any lingering vapours or other hazards to emergency services as well as advise people to seek medical treatment for any unusual symptoms that they may experience (e.g. rashes, difficulty in breathing).